-To encourage and support the next generation of top talent into the red meat sector, we have a number of initiatives underway for different ages of students, to help them to understand the wealth of career opportunities available, and understand that almost any job you do, you can do in agriculture.
+Almost any job you do, you can do in agriculture.
+To encourage and support the next generation of top talent into the red meat sector, a number of initiatives cater for students of different ages, to help them understand the wealth of career opportunities available.

-To support teachers to view the agricultural sector as a worthwhile context for teaching and learning , RMPP in conjunction with New Zealand Young Farmers and CORE education have developed resources that teachers can use that aligns to the curriculum, called 'Boots & All' and 'Bigger and Better'.
-This is designed for years 6-8 .
-As part of this project the schools that complete a resource can be matched to a local sheep and beef farm so that the school children have an opportunity to go out and visit a farm during the year.
+Together with New Zealand Young Farmers and CORE Education, RMPP has developed resources to support teachers to view the agricultural sector as a worthwhile context for teaching and learning.
+Called 'Boots & All' and 'Bigger and Better', the resources are designed for years 6-8 and align to the NZ curriculum.
+As part of this project the schools that complete a resource can be matched to a local sheep and beef farm to give students the opportunity to visit a farm during the year.

-To put the agriculture sector on the radar of secondary students, and promote careers in the sector, sheep and beef examples have been matched to general curriculum subjects, such as English Maths and Science.
+To put agriculture on the radar of secondary students, and promote careers in the sector, sheep and beef examples have been matched to general curriculum subjects, such as English, maths and science.

 The resources and assessment material developed to date are for years 9 – 12.
 All NCEA resources have now received the New Zealand Qualification Authority (NZQA) Quality Assured Assessment Materials (QAAM) trademark.

-The Leaders of the TeenAg Clubs are able to join a Leadership Pathway Programme, to help them develop their skills in event management, goal setting, and team dynamics.
+TeenAg Club members are able to join a Leadership Pathway Programme (see below), to help them develop their leadership skills.

 Leadership Pathway Programme